-28. An impairment of the Group's ability to draw funds under its Revolving Credit Facility and the U.S. ABL Facility could materially adversely affect its liquidity and its ability to satisfy its debt obligations.
+28. An impairment of the Group's ability to draw funds under its Revolving Credit Facility, its 2019 RCF and the U.S. ABL Facility could materially adversely affect its liquidity and its ability to satisfy its debt obligations.

-The Group's principal sources of liquidity will be existing cash and cash equivalents, cash generated from operations and borrowings under its Revolving Credit Facility and the U.S. ABL Facility.
-The amount available for borrowing under its Revolving Credit Facility and U.S. ABL Facility is determined by a formula based on the level of available assets that constitute the borrowing base, which include eligible credit card accounts, eligible accounts receivable (other than eligible credit card accounts), eligible inventory and, in the case of the U.S. ABL Facility, cash.
-Should the value of these assets decrease, the Group will be constrained in its ability to borrow funds under either of these facilities, which could, in the event of a material decline in the value of these assets, adversely affect its liquidity (including its ability to maintain and expand its operations) and its ability to service its debt in the longer term.
+The Group's principal sources of liquidity will be existing cash and cash equivalents, cash generated from operations and borrowings under the U.S. ABL Facility and, assuming that the Refinancing is completed as currently anticipated, the 2019 RCF.
+If the Revolving Credit Facility is not refinanced as currently anticipated, the Revolving Credit Facility, rather than the 2019 RCF, will provide the Group with liquidity.
+The amount available for borrowing under its Revolving Credit Facility and U.S. ABL

+Facility is determined by a formula based on the level of available assets that constitute the borrowing base, which include eligible credit card accounts, eligible accounts receivable (other than eligible credit card accounts), eligible inventory and, in the case of the U.S. ABL Facility, cash.
+Should the value of these assets decrease, the Group will be constrained in its ability to borrow funds under either of these facilities, which could, in the event of a material decline in the value of these assets, adversely affect its liquidity (including its ability to maintain and expand its operations) and its ability to service its debt in the longer term (more than 12 months following the date of this Prospectus).
+Following completion of the Refinancing, the amount available for borrowing under the 2019 RCF is expected to be £50.0 million.
+For the avoidance of doubt, nothing in this risk factor constitutes a qualification of the working capital statement contained in section 21 of Part XVII (Additional Information).